Bhargavi84/The-Cook-Book/README.md

                 * Clicking on the Recipe Ingredients field, the user can enter the recipe ingredients, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
                 * Clicking on the Recipe Instructions field, the user can enter the recipe instructions, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
                 * Clicking on the recipe Image URL field, the user can paste the recipe IMG URL.
 Added an invalid URL or longer than 300 characters should display an error message.
-                * Clicking on the recipe Prepare Time field, the user can enter numbers between 0-500 min.
+                * Clicking on the recipe Preperation Time field, the user can enter numbers between 0-500 min.
 Trying to add number out of range should display an error message.
                 * Clicking on the recipe Cook Time field, the user can enter numbers between 0-120 min.
 Trying to add number out of range should display an error message.
-                * Clicking on the recipe Serving field, the user can enter numbers between 1-100.
+                * Clicking on the recipe Serve field, the user can enter numbers between 1-100.
 Trying to add number out of range should display an error message.
-                * Clicking Add recipe button to add a new recipe, the user will redirected to the Show Recipe page.
+                * Clicking Add recipe button to add a new recipe, the user will be redirected to the Show Recipe page.

                 All above fields of Add recipe works as expected.

-        * ### Edit Recipe in show recipe page of user's profile.
+        * #### Edit Recipe in show recipe page of user's profile.
             * Clicking on Edit button it routes to edit recipe page.
             * Category field of Edit recipe page, the user can choose the category from the list.
             * Clicking on the Edit Recipe Name field, the user can enter the recipe name, which must be length between 5-30 characters.
 Display error message when characters are above the range.
             * Clicking on the Edit Recipe Ingredients field, the user can enter the recipe ingredients, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
             * Clicking on the Edit Recipe Instructions field, the user can enter the recipe instructions, which must be length between 5-5000 characters.
 All text can be separated on the new line.
 Display error message when characters are above the range.
             * Clicking on the Edit recipe Image URL field, the user can paste the recipe IMG URL.
 Added an invalid URL or longer than 300 characters should display an error message.
-            * Clicking on the Edit recipe Prepare Time field, the user can enter numbers between 0-500 min.
+            * Clicking on the Edit recipe Preperation Time field, the user can enter numbers between 0-500 min.
 Trying to add number out of range should display an error message.
             * Clicking on the Edit recipe Cook Time field, the user can enter numbers between 0-120 min.
 Trying to add number out of range should display an error message.
-            * Clicking on the Edit recipe Serving field, the user can enter numbers between 1-100.
+            * Clicking on the Edit recipe Serve field, the user can enter numbers between 1-100.
 Trying to add number out of range should display an error message.
-            * Clicking Save recipe button to save teh changes made, the user will be redirected to the Show Recipe page.
+            * Clicking Save recipe button to save the changes made, the user will be redirected to the Show Recipe page.
-        * ### Delete Recipe in show recipe page of user's profile.
+        * #### Delete Recipe in show recipe page of user's profile.
             * Clicking on the Delete recipe button, window pops up for the confirmation of deletion.By clicking ok, this will route to Show recipe page and Flash message will be displayed

             **All above fields of Edit recipe works as expected**.

-        * ### Manage categories(will be reflected to admin only)
+        * #### Manage categories(will be reflected to admin only)
-            * Clicking on the navigation bar's Manage Categories link(only admin has access), has been routed to the categories page only admin has access to this link.
+            * Clicking on the navigation bar's Manage Categories link it will be routed to the categories page. only admin has access to this link.
             * Clicking the Add category button, the website admin has permission to do that and will be routed to the Add category page.

-        * ### Add category
+        * #### Add category
             * Clicking the Category Name field, the admin can enter 3-25 characters long text.
 Display error message if the text is out of the range.
             * Clicking the Add category  button, the admin has been routed to the categories page and the new category will be added in alphabetical order.Flash message will be displayed

-        * ### Edit category
+        * #### Edit category
             * Clicking the Edit category button, the website admin has permission to do that and will be routed to the Edit category page.
             * Clicking the CANCEL button, the admin will be routed back to the categories page.
             * Clicking the Save Category button, the admin has been routed to the categories page and the edited category will be added in alphabetical order.Flash message will be displayed.

-        * ### Delete Category in admin's profile.
+        * #### Delete Category in admin's profile.

             * Clicking on the Delete category button, window pops up for the confirmation of deletion.By clicking Agree, this will route to categories page and Flash message will be displayed